bcrant/diy-data-blog/LifeAfterSpreadsheets-PythonForProductivePeople.md

 But for some, there may come a time when their data needs exceed that of what could be accomplished in a spreadsheet efficiently.

 Making the jump from spreadsheets to Python can be an intimidating one.
 I've been there, and even tried several bandaid-like solutions _to avoid_ learning Python<sup>[1]</sup>.
 I did not believe in myself.
-In hindsight, my fear was based on a misconception I had, that because I do not have a background in computer science or software engineering, that I did not have the foundation to be successful with Python.
+In hindsight, my fear was based on a misconception I had, that because I did not have a background in computer science or software engineering, I did not have the foundation neccesary to be successful with Python.

 If you handle or analyze data on a regular basis, whether you are Python-curious, Python-reluctant, or beginning to learn Python as we speak, I would like to send you my encouragement and reassure you that:
-* You don't need a computer science degree to build production-grade systems.
+* You don't need a computer science degree to build production-grade systems
-* You don't need to be a software engineer to think like one.
+* You don't need to be a software engineer to think like one
-* You can think like a software engineer.
-* You can succeed with Python.
+* You can succeed with Python

 <br>

-### Avoid Reinventing the Wheel
+### Don't Reinvent the Wheel, Borrow One
 When solving business problems, you very rarely will need to venture into uncharted territory.
 This is especially true of Python, which attracts users from many different professional and academic fields, and has an immense collection of extended functionalities on [The Python Package Index](https://pypi.org/).

 That is not to say that your problem is not complex, or that your solution will not be unique to your specific set of circumstances.
-A common example may be the specific combination of third-party tools that your sales and marketing teams use, or perhaps disparate data sources that you need to integrate for analysis.
 Rather, this just means that it is inevitable that some or all of the business logic required to solve your problem is an existing, well-defined computing process or behavior.

 During the planning and design phase of your Python project, be mindful to differentiate the details from the objective, and identify common behaviors in your project where you could leverage existing solutions.
 By developing an awareness of when you can lean on existing technologies, you can significantly decrease the time it takes you to get up and running.